marcel-goldschen-ohm/TimeSeriesAnalyzer/README.md

 * Curve fitting.
 * Mask, zero, interpolate, or apply basic mathematical operations.
 * Simple idealization of piecewise continuous signals.
+* Import other time series data files (e.g. HEKA).
 * Simple, flexible and easily extended underlying `struct array` data structure.
 * Entire UI is in a single `uipanel` and is easily reparented into your own custom UI.

 ![User Interface](TimeSeriesAnalyzer.png "User Interface")

+---
+## Basic Usage
+    % This will create a new figure and put the UI panel in it. obj = TimeSeriesAnalyzer();

+    % Supply some data in one of the following forms:
+    % - a compatible struct array (see description of Data below)
+    % - [x y] or [y] data array
+    % - cell array of [x y] or [y] data arrays obj.setData(...);

+    % Alternatively, you can load a previously saved Data struct array from file
+    % or import a supported data file (e.g. HEKA).
+    % These commands are also in the File menu. obj.loadData('path/to/file');
+    obj.importHEKA('path/to/file');